timdeschryver/timdeschryver.dev/content/blog/be-proactive-when-you-join-an-angular-project/index.md

 Eventually, the garden slowly loses its beauty and so does your motivation.

 Starting a new project is a lot like the above-described garden.
 The project starts off with good intentions, but eventually some trade-offs need to be made along the way due to several factors.
 Doing your best with the current information, deadlines that had to be reached, members that leave the team, evolving technology, and the lack of experience are all reasons that decide the quality of the codebase.
 When it becomes worse it also has an impact on the future development, at its worst-case, it also lowers the team mood and team morale.
-Making a new change requires more energy than it used to be.
+Making a new change requires more energy than it used to.

 When you join a team it usually takes a while to be brought up-to-speed and to start being or feeling productive.
 When you hear your team members complain about the current state of the codebase, that it got out of control, that it could need a polishment, or when you notice it yourself, there's a chance for you to make a positive impact by being proactive.

-Giving a codebase the required, but the long over-due focus is a win-win situation for you and the team.
+Giving a codebase the required, but long over-due focus is a win-win situation for you and the team.
 You get an introduction to the codebase, and the whole team wins because you improve the state of the application.
 Because, let's be honest, no one else wants to do it at this point in time.
 It's also a perfect opportunity to get to know your team members because what you're about to do is going to result in questions on both sides.